mrep1085/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_19-azure-digital-twins.md

 1. In the **Open** dialog, navigate to the **Models** folder and select the **cheese-factory-scenario.xlsx** file, then click **Open**.

-    A preview of the graph to be imported is displayed in an **Import** view:
+    A preview of the graph to be imported is displayed in an **IMPORT** view:

     ![ADT Explorer graph view import preview](media/LAB_AK_19-graphview-importpreview.png)